 Field: United States; Advisor: Jacoby; Year: 2017

-Barrie would also like to acknowledge the continuing support of his best friend Alfie, a very cute Cardigan Welsh Corgi.
-He welcomes any inquiries about his work, and any outreach from prospective graduate students considering studying at Columbia.
-He can be reached at email@example.com.
+I welcome any inquiries about my work, and any outreach from prospective graduate students considering studying at Columbia.
+I can be reached at email@example.com.

 2021 “‘Make the Desert Blossom Like the Rose’: Animal Acclimatization, Settler Colonialism, and the Construction of Oregon’s Nature.”
 Oregon Historical Quarterly, 122:3 (Fall 2021): Forthcoming.

 2021 “Dispatches from ‘Anthropoid Ellis Island’: New York City’s More-Than- Human History.”
 The Gotham Center for New York City History Blog.
 March 25, 2021.